whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The third core spiritual practice, living in reciprocity, completes the puzzle.

-Many people practice feeling gratitude.
-But if you're not giving your own sacred gifts from that place of gratitude, then it's still not fully satisfying.
+Many people practice gratitude.
+But if you don't give your sacred gifts from that place of gratitude, then it's not fully satisfying.

 And some people cultivate a passion, but if it's not offered in gratitude to the humans and nonhumans you love, what good is it?